- Exfoliation removes dead skin cell buildup for a brighter complexion.

 If you find your skin reacts negatively to exfoliating products, consider consulting a dermatologist.
 They can help you develop a skin care routine to restore a damaged skin barrier and improve your skin’s health in the long term.

 Exfoliate When Your Skin Needs It

+Under certain circumstances, you may not need to exfoliate your skin at all.
+If your skin is irritated or sensitized, wait until it heals before doing so.
 If you use retinoids, your skin requires very little exfoliation.
 Even during the initial phase of retinol use, when the skin often flakes, avoid exfoliating products as they will only further irritate your skin.